nolim1t/docker-bitcoinknots/README.md

 - [x] Add option to push to **any** docker hub user in environment variables
 - [ ] Improve on workflow
-- [ ] Move over to LNCM org so that
+- [ ] Move over to LNCM org so that we have a more decentralized contributors.

 ### Diferences